BLUE HORIZON, BOOK 2

-“Do you think you will be able to command the Basilisk when it is refitted?” the voice purred.
+“Do you think you will be able to command the Basilisk when it is repaired?” the voice purred.

 Briggs stood tall, set his jaw firmly, “Yes sir, I’ll take her and destroy the Blue—”

 “Y-yes sir,” Briggs said, nodding in agreement.
-“And what of Captain Natasha?”
+“And what of Natasha?”

 “Captain Natasha Khasho is also not a matter for your concern.
-You will receive new orders when the Basilisk is ready.
+You will receive new orders when the Basilisk is ready and you will act only on my command.
 See to your healing, Captain Briggs,” the voice trailed off as the image de-phased.

 Briggs turned and ambled back to his lounge chair.
 He stared out the thick glass view port to the black cityscape outside.
 Captain Briggs… it sounded so alien.

-In a vaulted hall, ringed upward with seats and lit with pure white lights, the congregation of delegates from all the inhabited worlds had gathered in the Planetary Alignment Legislature.
+In a vaulted hall, ringed upward with seats and lit with pure white lights, the congregation of delegates from all the inhabited worlds had gathered in the Planetary Alignment Legislature located on Alexandrius.
 Each of the populated worlds had sent five representatives, with ambassadors from non-surrounding planets representing the ecological and political needs of the worlds without sentient life.
 The hall buzzed with voices here and there as the new representative from the white planet Argeia took the podium.